The kidneys and ureters

 About the kidneys

 The kidneys are part of the urinary system.
 They filter the blood to remove excess water and waste products.
-These are then made into pee (urine).
+These are made into urine (pee).

 On top of each kidney, there is a small gland called the adrenal gland.
 This makes hormones.
-The kidneys and adrenal glands are surrounded by a layer of fat.
-They are contained in a capsule of fibrous tissue.
+A layer of fat surrounds the kidneys and adrenal glands.
+This is contained in a capsule of fibrous tissue.

 What do the kidneys do?